 1st – 20, 2nd – 18, 3rd – 16, 4th – 14, 5th – 12, 6th – 10, 7th – 9, 8th – 8, 9th – 7, 10th – 6

 There will an additional 2 points awarded to the Overall Winner of The Rallycar Event and The Overall Winner of the Race Buggy Event.
 The Overall Competition Winners will forfeit their class award on the day in favour of The Overall Winners Award.
 Three class trophies will be awarded to the next fastest class finishers.
 There will also be an additional bonus point awarded to the competitor in each class with the fastest class stage time of the day.

 Championship points will be allocated on the exact finishing positions in each class and the Overall Championship Winners in both disciplines will be the competitor who accumulates the most points in the series when dropped scores, if any are taken into consideration.

 Overall ties will be decided in favour of the driver with the most championship round wins or if necessary, the best finishing position in the last round.

-- All cars must have a professionally built roll over cage – all class 1.2 and 12 cars must carry F.I.A. homologation stamp of approval.
+- All cars must have a professionally built full roll over cage – all class 1, 2 and 12 cars must carry F.I.A. homologation stamp of approval.
 No half cages are permitted in any class.

 - All cars must have a WORKING exterior battery cut off switch fitted.
 This must also Kill the Engine.

 - All vehicles must have two bucket seats and two 4-point F.I.A. approved harnesses which are ‘in date’.
-Cars must be mechanically sound and have an internal fire extinguisher fitted.
+Cars must be mechanically sound and have an internal fire extinguisher fitted (minimum of 2kg).
 Stock cars or any vehicles with damaged bodywork will be refused a scrutineering pass.

 - All cars must have a ‘wrap over’ battery securing strap fitted with covering over the positive terminal.

 - All junior drivers which have not reached 18 years of age must be accompanied by an adult co-driver (18 years or over).